craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/site-plugins.rst

 For more authoring examples of creating site plugins, see :ref:`studio-plugins`

-Crafter CMS also provides various site plugin examples available from the `marketplace <https://marketplace.craftercms.org>`__ to help you create your own plugins.
+CrafterCMS also provides various site plugin examples available from the `marketplace <https://marketplace.craftercms.org>`__ to help you create your own plugins.
 These site plugins can be installed to your site using ``Plugin Management`` in |siteConfig| through the Studio UI.
-See :ref:`plugin-management` for more information on installing site plugins from the Crafter CMS Marketplace.
+See :ref:`plugin-management` for more information on installing site plugins from the CrafterCMS Marketplace.

 * `Cliengo plugin <https://github.com/craftercms/chatbot-plugin/tree/cliengo>`__ to add Cliengo to a site
 * `Image Carousel plugin <https://github.com/craftercms/carousel-plugin>`__ to add a highly configurable carousel plugin based on `Tiny Slider <https://github.com/ganlanyuan/tiny-slider/tree/v2.9.3>`__